General

 How often is Mark to Market (MTM) assessed in trading?

 In trading, MTM (Mark to Market) is typically calculated daily.
 At the end of each trading day, MTM helps determine the day's profits or losses on open positions.
-By having this regular assessment, traders can effectively monitor and manage their ...
+This regular assessment allows traders to effectively monitor and manage their ...

 When will the bonus shares reflect in my Demat account?